ansible/ansible/docs/docsite/rst/windows_winrm.rst

 * Some programs fail to install with WinRM due to no credential delegation or because they access forbidden Windows API like WUA over WinRM.

-* Commands under WinRM are done under a non-interactive session, which can prevent certain commands or executables from running.
+* Commands under WinRM are run under a non-interactive session, which can prevent certain commands or executables from running.

 * You cannot run a process that interacts with ``DPAPI``, which is used by some